droxey/learn-django-live/README.md

 1. Clone the repository: `git clone git@github.com:outputs-io/learn-django-live.git`
 1. Navigate to the freshly cloned directory: `cd learn-django-live`
-1. Create and activate a new virtualenv via `virtualenv` OR `virtualenvwrapper` commands:
+1. Create and activate a new virtualenv via `virtualenv`:
   1. `virtualenv env`
   1. `source env/bin/activate`
 1. Install Django in your new virtualenv: `pip install django`